sansar-choinyambuu/twitter-simulation/README.md

 # Usage

-- Home account can be configured using config.json
+* Home account can be configured using config.json
+** Profile name, @handle, profile picture, bio, banner picture, following and followers count ** Trends
+** Who to follow

-- Tweets can be added in tweets.json, last added first shown
+* Tweets can be added in tweets.json
+** Last added, first shown
+** Twitter account's name, @handle should be configured ** Twitter profile picture can be configured
+** Actual tweet text should be configured, html is supported.
+Quotes need to be escaped in for html.
+** Optional - Reply, retweet and love counts [default random 0-100] ** Optional - Delay in seconds [default 0]

-- A click on "Tweet" button refreshes the tweets and plays tweet sound
+* A click on "Tweet" button refreshes the tweets and plays tweet sound

 # Requirement
 Same origin policy in your browser must be disabled, for twitter-simulation to run smoothly.